 - The John Marshall Law School (J.D. summa cum laude; Staff Editor, The John Marshall Review of Intellectual Property Law); Northwestern University (M.B.A.); Iowa State University (B.S. in Computer Engineering with distinction)

-- Illinois, U.S. District Court for the Northern District of Illinois, and registered to practice before the U.S. Patent and Trademark Office
+- Illinois, U.S. Court of Appeals for the Federal Circuit, U.S. District Court for the Northern District of Illinois, and registered to practice before the United States Patent and Trademark Office

 - Externship with the Honorable Robert W. Gettleman, U.S. District Court, Northern District of Illinois